Plantin–Moretus Museum

-The Plantin–Moretus Museum (Plantin-Moretusmuseum) is a printing museum in Antwerp, Belgium which focuses on the work of the 16th-century printers Christophe Plantin and Jan Moretus.
-It is located in their former residence and printing establishment, the Plantin Press, at the Vrijdagmarkt (Friday Market) in Antwerp, and has been a UNESCO World Heritage Site since 2005.
+The Plantin–Moretus Museum (Plantin-Moretusmuseum) is a museum in Antwerp, Belgium which showcases the history of printing in Antwerp and the prominent role played in that history by the family of printers founded by Christophe Plantin and Jan Moretus in Antwerp in the second half of the 16th century.
+It is based in a building on the Vrijdagmarkt in Antwerp that served as the residence of the Plantin-Moretus family and the location of the printing company, the Officina Plantina, for four centuries.
+It is a UNESCO World Heritage Site since 2005.

 History

-The printing company was founded in the 16th century by Christophe Plantin, who obtained type from the leading typefounders of the day in Paris.
-Plantin was a major figure in contemporary printing with interests in humanism; his eight-volume, multi-language Plantin Polyglot Bible with Hebrew, Aramaic, Greek and Syriac texts was one of the most complex productions of the period.
+Christophe Plantin, his wife Jeanne Rivière and their first daughter Margaretha moved from France to Antwerp around 1550.
+Plantin engaged initially in lace trading and the printing business.
+Due to the success of the latter business, the family moved in 1576 into the building called De Gulden Passer (The Golden Compass) where they also set up their printing press.
+The print type was sourced from the leading type founders of the day in Paris.
+The Plantin Press was a major figure in contemporary printing with interests in humanism.
+His eight-volume, multi-language Plantin Polyglot Bible with Hebrew, Aramaic, Greek and Syriac texts was one of the most complex productions of the period.
 Plantin's is now suspected of being at least connected to members of heretical groups known as the Familists, and this may have led him to spend time in exile in his native France.